bjs2939/CS469-Group-Project/readme.md

----CERTIFICATES: Explaination and use ---
+---CERTIFICATES: Explanation and use ---
 Folder:
 • All certificates and keys are stored in ./certs.